 She is the author of "Faithful Witnessing as Practice: Decolonial Readings of Shadows of Your Black Memory and The Brief Wondrous Life of Oscar Wao" which was awarded the 2015 Hypatia: A Journal of Feminist Philosophy Diversity Essay Prize.

 Her article on reparations in decolonial contexts "Reparation as transformation: Radical literary (re)imaginings of futurities through decolonial love" is featured in the journal of Decolonization: Indigeneity, Education & Society.

 Her article on anthropolitical linguistics, "The Life Work of Ana Celia Zentella: Anthropolitical Linguistics, Bilingualism, and Linguistic Communities at a Crossroads", featuring an interview with Dr. Zentella is featured in CENTRO Journal , the foremost journal of Puerto Rican Studies.

-In addition to her monograph, Yomaira is currently working on several article length projects and a collection of stories on race and sex in the DiaspoRican experience.
+In addition to her monograph, Yomaira is currently working on several article length projects, book chapters, and Pelo Vivo - a collection of short stories on race and sex in the DiaspoRican experience.